-By the way, after the initial box liner is made, I almost never find it necessary to use a ruler.
+After making the initial box liner, I rarely find it necessary to use a ruler.
 I decide how high the dividers should be (I like them slightly lower than the edges of the liner).
 Then I eyeball pretty much everything.
 If I need to measure anything, I use a scrap piece of foam core.
 Place it in the drawer and draw lines on it to mark the desired size, then use that to cut out the foam piece you need.
 But to continue with the drawer:

 Next up was all the stuff I use when I put on the foundation: primer, moisturizer, glue for blocking out eyebrows, and color-correcting wheels and jars.
-Sure, I could separate all this out, but I always use it together, so why not keep it together?
+Sure, I could separate all this, but I always use it together, so why not keep it together?

-You'll never find a commercial organizer that has compartments like this!
+You'll never find a commercial organizer with compartments like this!
 The side for the foundation is one piece of foam core that I "creased" and then bent to make a corner.
-The rear edge hits the straight wall at an angle: I took my knife and beveled the end to make a good join with the previous divider.
+The rear edge hits the straight wall at an angle: I took my knife and beveled the end to make a good joint with the previous divider.